 A terminally ill person is defined as someone that has a disease or condition that cannot be cured and will likely lead to the affected person’s death.

 Some common examples of terminal illnesses are advanced cancer, advanced heart disease, dementia, Alzheimer’s, and Parkinson’s.

 How it works

-In a viatical settlement, the insurance policyholder sells ownership of said insurance policy to a buyer.
+In a viatical settlement, the insurance policyholder sells ownership of said insurance policy to either a viatical settlement broker or viatical settlement company.
 The buyer then assumes the responsibility of paying for the policy premium and will receive the death benefit when the original policyholder passes away.